lolipalooza/DateMachine-SexMachine/README.md

 ## To do

 Next
-- Reactivate the cameras on sexmachine new mode (AlternativeSexMachine).
+- Sexual menu: activate the "cancel" button on new mode

 Short-term
 - Fix hj sofa male animation!
 - Test all files in a new copy of SA to make sure everything is in order.
 This copy is already done in E:\GTA San Andreas
 - highligh 'save - load - delete' selected option in save menu
-- Sexual menu: activate the "cancel" button on new mode
 - Fade in/out when loading/changing a pose.
 Perhaps it doesn't need the fade when stopping.
 - Compatibility with classic mode.